chris-short/ssl-tester/README.md

 If you want to compile ssl-tester for another platform you can clone this repo and use `go build`.
 I encourage you to read Dave Chaney's [Cross compilation with Go](https://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) to better understand that process.

+## Container

+To build the container you will need to set environment variables in your local environment and pass them through to the container.

+Container uses Let's Encrypt (certbot) and Cloudflare to obtain DNS.
+Say what you want about Cloudflare but it's free and good so it's the lowest barrier to entry.

+`docker build --build-arg cf_email=$CF_EMAIL --build-arg cf_key=$CF_KEY --build-arg cf_domain=$CF_DOMAIN -t quay.io/chrisshort/ssl-tester .`

+Yes, this README is not great.
+Check me, Boo.

 ## Caveats

 You might be able to use it to serve a frontend for a small service too if you'd so desire.
 Pull requests welcome!